-Passes are $6* and may be purchased at pay boxes located at each dog off-leash area.
+Passes are $6* and may be purchased online or at pay boxes located at each dog off-leash area.

 A one-time credit of a $6* daily dog off-leash pass can be applied to the cost of an annual dog off-leash pass when purchased in person at staffed park facilities or by mail at the Three Rivers Park District Administrative Center.

 - Annual passes are $45 plus tax and may be purchased online, by calling 763.559.6700, or at the following Park District facilities: Cleary Lake Visitor Center, Eastman Nature Center, Lowry Nature Center and the Administrative Office.

 - If you purchase your pass online or over the phone, you will receive a confirmation receipt via email which will serve as your seven-day temporary pass.
 You can expect to receive your recreation pass card in the mail in about one week.

 - If you already have a recreation pass card, the newly purchased annual pass will be immediately added to your card.